How to Make a YouTube Video (Beginner’s Guide)

 3. Communities and groups

-Whether it’s X (formerly Twitter), a Facebook group, or a membership group, find like-minded people who will inspire you and help you out along the way.
+Whether it’s X (formerly Twitter), a Facebook group, a subreddit, or a membership group, find like-minded people who will inspire you and help you out along the way.
 Don’t discourage yourself by assuming you must go at it alone.
-Find a group that you can bounce ideas off of and ask questions.
+Find a group that you can bounce ideas from and ask questions.
 You might even come away with some different (and better) video topics.

 4. Ask your audience